AJaafer/RBM-for-MNIST/README.md

 ![rbm](./img/rbm.png)

-Restricted Boltzmann Machines (RBMs) are a class of undirected probabilistic graphical models where the hidden and visibles nodes in the graph are random variables.
+Restricted Boltzmann Machines (RBMs) are a class of undirected probabilistic graphical models where the hidden and visible nodes in the graph are random variables.
 In RBMs, there are no connections within a layer.

 The whole system (hidden and visible nodes) is described by an energy function:

 - E(v,h) = -v^{T}Wh -v^{T}b - h^{T}c

-As in statistical physics, configuration with high-energy are less probable.
+As in statistical physics,  high-energy configurations are less probable.
 The joint probability distribution is defined as:

-- Joint probability distribution: p(v,h) = e^{-E(v,h)}/Z
+- p(v,h) = e^{-E(v,h)}/Z

 Our goal is to learn the joint probability distribution that maximizes the probability over the data, also known as likelihood.